Git Push

 In the following part, you will learn how to push the new changes of the local repository to a specific branch.

-If you’d like to push a specific branch, then execute:
+If you would like to push a specific branch, then execute:

 git push origin branch_name